microsoftgraph/msgraph-sdk-powershell/src/Identity.Application/Identity.Application/docs/v1.0/Update-MgApplication.md

   - `[RequiredResourceAccess <IMicrosoftGraphRequiredResourceAccess[]>]`: Specifies resources that this application requires access to and the set of OAuth permission scopes and application roles that it needs under each of those resources.
 This pre-configuration of required resource access drives the consent experience.
 Not nullable.
     - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
       - `[Id <String>]`: The unique identifier for one of the oauth2PermissionScopes or appRole instances that the resource application exposes.
       - `[Type <String>]`: Specifies whether the id property references an oauth2PermissionScopes or an appRole.
-Possible values are 'scope' or 'role'.
+Possible values are Scope or Role.
     - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.
   - `[SignInAudience <String>]`: Specifies what Microsoft accounts are supported for the current application.
 Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization’s Azure AD tenant (i.e. single tenant)AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization’s Azure AD tenant (i.e. multi-tenant) AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization’s Azure AD tenant
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the application.
 Not nullable.